prabhav/prabhavkhandelwal.com-v6/about.markdown

 <section class="section about">
   <article>
-      <p>I&rsquo;m a designer and developer, currently based in Brooklyn, NY.
+      <p>I&rsquo;m a designer and developer, born and bred in Delhi, India and currently based in Brooklyn, NY.
 I love making internet things and am obseesed with the web and its power for expression and community.</p>

       <p>In the past, I&rsquo;ve been fortunate enough to learn from and grow with the teams at
         <a target="_blank" href="https://blog.prototypr.io/my-summer-as-a-ux-research-intern-for-accenture-at-google-1ac353119717">Google</a>,